 What are your fees?

-My fees from January 2015 are $150 including GST per session.
+My fees from January 2015 have been $150 including GST per session.
 This is in-line with other counsellors who charge more for couples than for individuals, and also fits with fees for therapists who have also achieved international Certification level in Emotionally Focused Therapy, and is also lower than some others who work in the main centres.

 If your circumstances mean you really cannot afford $150, I am happy to discuss what it is that you can afford.